bighuggies/bighuggies.github.com/blog/_posts/2014-05-18-how-mcnagg-works.md

 mcnagg is the **M**ind**C**rack **N**etwork **agg**regator.
 If you aren't
 familiar, the [Mindcrack Network](http://mindcracklp.com/) is a group of content creators who collaborate on mostly video game based YouTube content.
 The network consists of upwards of 25 members with millions of combined subscribers.
-From what I can tell using Google Analytics, mcnagg seems to have a few dozen regular users.

 I created mcnagg because at the time (June 2012) YouTube subscriptions really sucked (they have gotten better recently, especially with the [collections